katmore/imdb-parse/README.md

 imdb-parse
 ==========

+The goal of this project is to have an event based parser for IMDB alternative interfaces (plaintext files) available from http://www.imdb.com/interfaces

 Description:

-The goal of this project is to have an event based parser for IMDB alternative interfaces (plaintext files) available from http://www.imdb.com/interfaces

-Implementation:

-A php script intended to be run via php-cli parses an entire file from begining to end.
+A php script intended to be run via php-cli (actress-cli.php) parses an entire IMDB file from begining to end.
 It converts the data into instances of classes (objects).
-These classes are defined in im-include folder and are structured to be as simple as possible.
+These classes are defined in the im-include folder, structured to be as simple as possible.
 An event is triggered when an object is "ready".
-In the im-config.php file, one or more folders with a set of php files with expected names (such as actress-ready.php) can be configured; this was the choice made to have a very simplistic method of registering a 'hook' to an event.
+"Ready" means the object has all the data possible to get from the IMDB file.
+In the im-config.php file, one or more folders with a set of php files with predefined filenames (such as actress-ready.php) can be set.
+At certain parsing 'events' (such as when the actress class is filled completly with all available data) the corresponding event file will be run; this was the choice made to have a very simplistic method of registering a 'hook' to an event.

 Usage Steps: